 When you meet Jean Cozier, she immediately draws you in with her vibrant personality, infectious laughter and beaming smile.

 This longtime donor to The Chicago Community Trust draws on that positive energy to tackle a taboo topic that she is all too familiar with.
-A survivor of childhood sexual abuse, Cozier uses her donor advised fund at the Trust to support the Awakenings Foundation, the organization she founded to help victims of sexual abuse and rape heal from their trauma while bringing awareness to the problem.
+A survivor of childhood sexual abuse, Cozier uses her donor advised fund at the Trust to support the Awakenings, the organization she founded to help victims of sexual abuse and rape heal from their trauma while bringing awareness to the problem.

 “I’m trying to get people to open up their eyes and get real about how widespread sexual abuse is and how horrific it is and how hard it is to heal from it,” says Cozier.